Society of the Sacred Heart: History

 Madeleine Sophie Barat founded the Society of the Sacred Heart of Jesus in the wake of the French Revolution to provide educational opportunities for girls.
 The manner of life was to be simple without the prescribed austerities of the older orders, which would be incompatible with the work of education.
 In some houses the religious conducted just one school, but in several places, especially in the larger houses in cities there were at least two schools, a boarding school and a school for poor children.
 The first convent was opened at Amiens in 1801.
+In 1820 the French Government gave a run down property now known as Hotel Biron (current Rodin Museum) to the Society.
 Other houses were opened in Grenoble, Niort, Poitiers and Cuigniers.
 In 1826 the society obtained the formal approbation of Pope Leo XII and the first cardinal protector was appointed.
 Barat remained superior general of the Society from 1806 until her death in 1865.
 The Society of the Sacred Heart quickly expanded within Europe and beyond.

+United States

-In 1818 Rose Philippine Duchesne first brought the Society to the Americas, establishing the first free school west of the Mississippi in St. Charles Missouri.
+In 1818 Rose Philippine Duchesne first brought the Society to the Americas, establishing the first free school west of the Mississippi in St. Charles, Missouri.
 The Society opened institutions of higher education for women in Cincinnati; Grand Coteau, Louisiana; Lake Forest, Illinois; New York; Torresdale (a suburb of Philadelphia), Pennsylvania; San Diego; Omaha; St. Louis; San Francisco; Seattle and Newton, Massachusetts.